- What host schools can I cross-register into?

 - I'm a joint degree student - are there different rules for me?

-Joint degree students should check the credit requirements of their particular program online or with the Registrar’s Office (WCC 4007).
+Joint degree students should check the credit requirements of their particular program on the Special Programs page or with the Registrar’s Office (WCC 4007).